basil2style/dharma-cli/README.md

 $ dharma authenticate <authToken>
 ```

 Saves an auth token locally for future use.
-This allows you to solicit attestations from Dharma Labs Inc. and, in turn, access credit on the Dharma (see [Overview](#overview) onwards).
+This allows you to solicit attestations from Dharma Labs Inc. and, in turn, access credit on the Dharma Network (see [Overview](#overview) onwards).

-#### Overview
+### Overview
 Loans in the Dharma Protocol can be thought of as miniature, borrower-initiated ICO's -- each loan is codified as a crowdfunding contract with attached metadata for loan terms, interest rates, and miscellaneous parameters.
 The smart contract serves as a vehicle for crowdfunding the loan, storing loan terms & parameters, distributing repayments to investors on a pro-rated basis according to each investor's individual contribution, and tracking borrower defaults and delinquencies.

 When an investor contributes to a loan's crowdfund, they receive ERC20 tokens representing their ownership and rights to future cash flows in the loans.
 As such, loan tokens can be easily combined and repackaged into smart contracts representing virtually any tranched derivative asset.
 Moreover, loan tokens are as transferrable as any other digital asset, meaning they can (in theory) be bought and sold on exchanges.